 What You Need to Know

-First off, Phentabz is a fat burner containing caffeine, DMAA and synepherine.
+First off, Phentabz is a diet pill containing caffeine, DMAA and synephrine.
 The recommended dose is one capsule per day, not to exceed two capsules and this supposedly assists with weight-loss.
 One benefit of the capsule is ease of use.